altoo-ag/akka-kryo-serialization/README.md

 			# Enable transparent compression of serialized messages
 			# accepted values are: off | lz4 | deflate
 			compression = off

+			# Enable encryption of serialized messages.
+If compression is also enabled, then messages
+			# are compressed and then encrypted during serialization and decrypted and then decompressed
+			# during deserialization
+			# accepted values are: off | aes
+			encryption = aes

+			# If set, uses this key for AES encryption/decryption.
+If not set, aes key defaults to 'ThisIsASecretKey'
+			aeskey = j68KkRjq21ykRGAQ

+			# If provided, Kryo uses the class specified by a fully qualified class name
+			# to get custom AES key.
+Such a class should define the method 'kryoAESKey'.
+			# This key overrides 'aeskey'.
+If unable to load class, default aes key is used.
+			custom-aeskey-class = "CustomAESKeyClass"

 			# Log implicitly registered classes.
 Useful, if you want to know all classes
 			# which are serialized.
 You can then use this information in the mappings and/or
 			# classes sections